What’s the debt avalanche method?

 How does it work?

-In order to make the debt avalanche method successful, there are a few steps you’ll need to follow:
+To make the debt avalanche method successful, there are some steps to follow:

 - Organize your debts.
 Write down all of your debts and rank them from highest interest to lowest interest.